 Line 9: Compute the net addition amount for royalties and other intangibles.
 Subtract Line 8 from Line 4(b).

 Line10: Enter the taxable addition amount of interest and royalties.
 Add lines 4(a) and 9.
-Enter the total on line 2(d) of Form 500.
+Enter the total on Schedule 500 ADJ, Section A, Line 3.